-We are all familiar with seasonal changes … There’s a chill in the air, a cool breeze sets in, and the outdoor temperature falls.
-You turn on the furnace and gradually your skin feels dry, causing an uncontrollable urge to itch.
-Many refer to this as ‘winter itch’.
-The combination of low humidity and indoor heat produces dry air.
-It’s important to seal moisture into your skin to prevent dryness, which causes itching.
+To prevent dryness and itching, it’s important to seal moisture into your skin.
 The more you itch, the more you irritate your skin, and the drier it becomes.
-You may need to adjust your skin care regimen during winter months by using heavier moisturizers and fragrance-free skin care products which tend to be less irritating.
+You may need to adjust your skin care regimen during the winter months by using heavier moisturizers and fragrance-free skin care products that tend to be less irritating.

-The following skin care tips will help you establish a daily routine to help avoid dry skin during the winter months.
+These 8 winter skin care tips will help you establish a daily routine to help avoid dry and itchy skin when the temperatures begin to dip.

-Hot showers or baths add to the loss of natural oils that protect our skin from dryness.
-Minimize the use of skin cleansers and avoid using harsh soaps that can worsen dry skin conditions.
-Using mild and gentle cleansers will help maintain healthy skin.
+Hot showers and baths deplete the natural oils that protect our skin from dryness.
+Avoid using harsh skin cleansers and soaps that can worsen dry skin conditions.
+Instead, use a mild cleanser to help maintain healthy, soft skin.

-Pat yourself dry with a towel (do not wipe) and apply a mild and gentle moisturizer immediately.
-Apply liberally as needed on face, hands, body, and feet.
-For severely dry skin, use an ointment to help protect your skin and maintain moisture.
-If you have oily skin, you may still need to use a lotion which is lighter than a cream.
-Any skin that feels tight or dry after bathing will benefit from a moisturizer.
+When you’re done showering, always pat yourself dry with a towel — don’t rub or wipe your skin — and apply a high-quality moisturizing cream immediately.
+Apply moisturizer liberally as needed on your face, hands, body and feet.
+For severely dry skin, you should use an ointment to help protect your skin and maintain moisture.
+If you have oily skin, you may still need to use a lotion, which is lighter than a cream.
+Using a moisturizer will help any skin that feels tight or dry after bathing.

-Use a humidifier to increase moisture in the house.
+4. Use a humidifier to increase moisture in your house

 During the winter months, your scalp may also become dry and itchy.
-Dandruff is common and appears as white flakes in the hair and on your shoulders.
+Dandruff is common and appears as white flakes in your hair and on your shoulders.
 An over-the-counter medicated shampoo may be all you need to help control flaking and itching.
-Alternate shampoos occasionally for best results and use hair conditioner after shampooing to help leave hair and scalp soft and feeling renewed and conditioned.
-Hair sprays and gels that are free of common irritants may help reduce further irritation.
+You can also try alternating shampoos occasionally for best results and using a hair conditioner after shampooing to help leave your hair and scalp feeling soft and renewed.
+Using irritant-free hair sprays and gels may also help reduce irritation.

-Read the ingredient list when choosing skin and hair care products.
+7. Read your ingredient list when choosing skin and hair products

 Avoid products that may have ingredients with potentially irritating or drying effects on your skin.
 Check your label for common chemical irritants.
-The use of fragrance-free, unscented, and hypoallergenic skin care products may help prevent further irritation to dry skin.
+When looking for hypoallergenic skin care products, choose fragrance-free, unscented products which may help prevent further irritation to dry skin.

-Make an appointment with a dermatologist if you have concerns about your skin condition.
-Itching, flaking, and redness could be signs of an associated dermatitis, eczema, psoriasis, or other skin condition which may require treatment from a skin specialist.
+You should talk with a dermatologist if you have concerns about your skin condition.
+Itching, flaking and redness could be signs of an associated dermatitis, eczema, psoriasis or other skin condition that may require additional treatment from a skin specialist.